Taste-Elixir/guides/guides/create_an_app/2-channels.md

 Now go to http://localhost:4000 and see the results!

-After all these steps your code should looks like in [Example app step 2 - channels](https://github.com/Taste-Elixir/workshops-app/tree/2-channels)
+After all these steps your code should look like in [Example app step 2 - channels](https://github.com/Taste-Elixir/workshops-app/tree/2-channels)